 Do you drive a lot for work?
 Are you often stuck running errands during the day and don’t have time to get back home to pump?
 Is your car the only private place available to pump at work?
-If so, you might want to consider trying to pump in your car.
+If so, you might want to consider breast pumping in the car.

 If you’ve never tried pumping while driving, you may be thinking, “Can you do that?”
 And the short answer is yes, you can.
 There is no law explicitly prohibiting pumping while driving, although there are laws that say that you can’t drive while you’re distracted, so as long as you feel you can do it safely, feel free to give it a try.

 However, whether you’re planning to pump while you’re driving down the highway, or you feel more comfortable pulling over in a parking lot while you pump, there are several things to consider before you attempt to take your pumping routine on the road.

 Considering trying to pump while driving?
 Here are eight rules to follow to make it safe:

 Pumping while driving will not work with a manual pump, since you’ll need your hands free to drive.
 Only attempt this if you have an electric breast pump.

 - Put Your Hands-Free Pumping Bra On Before You Start Driving